SrijanBadhya/Debsoc/Running the PES Debsoc.md

 -

 Most of you who are reading through the document have already faced the grueling learning curve of being humbled over and over.
 I believe that if the extremely challenging parts of the learning curve are exposed to people, they wouldn't have the commitment to persevere through the hardship.
-- Sure, the counter to this is that exposing people to the hardest side
+- Sure, the counter to this is that exposing people to the hardest side will quickly filter out the toughest people who are likely to be loyal.
+-